crcx/retroforth/literate/RetroForth.md

 :}}            (-)
   &ScopeList fetch-next swap fetch eq?
   [ @ScopeList !Dictionary ]
+  [ @ScopeList
-  [ @ScopeList [ &Dictionary repeat fetch dup fetch &ScopeList n:inc fetch -eq?
+    [ &Dictionary repeat
+        fetch dup fetch &ScopeList n:inc fetch -eq?
 0; drop again ] call store ] choose ;
 ~~~

---> The scoping code is a bit messy.
-I'd like to simplify it.
+## Linear Buffers

 A buffer is a linear memory buffer.
 Retro provides a `buffer:`
 namespace for working with them.

+This is something I've used for years.
+It's simple, but makes
+it easy to construct strings (as it writes a trailing ASCII
+null) and other simple structures.

 ~~~
 {{